Signs of a Bad Realtor for Home Sellers

 - Terrible photos and videos.
-Today’s buyers expect clear, flattering images and often professional quality video tours.
-The agent may say he or she is going to deliver these things, but then you find that the listing includes shoddy pictures and poor quality video.
+Today’s buyers expect clear, flattering images and often professional-quality video tours.
+The agent may say he or she will deliver these things, but then you find that the listing includes shoddy pictures and poor quality video.

 - Unfamiliar with your market.
 You want an agent who knows how to sell homes in your area.

 These are the things a good Realtor will do for their sellers.
-If you are selling your home make sure you look for an agent that has all of these qualities.
+If you are selling your home, make sure you look for an agent with all of these qualities.
 Put them on your checklist and insist the agent is on board.

 What to Do

 When selling a home, the agent you pick is critical to your success.
-You should be focusing on working with someone who always puts your best interests first.
-Excellent communication throughout the throughout the sales process is paramount.
+It would help if you were focusing on working with someone who always puts your best interests first.
+Excellent communication throughout the sales process is paramount.